tilburgsciencehub/website/content/tutorials/educational-support/hugo-website/add-content.md

 Hugo will now create all your HTML, CSS and JS assets needed for your website.
 The output will be in the `/public/` directory.

-Congratulations, you've built your own website!
+Congratulations, **you've built your own website!**

 Now, if you're run your own web server, just copy the `/public/` directory to it to deploy your website.

 If you don't, in the next section you will learn how to publish your new website for free and in an easy way, using GitHub and Netlify.

 {{% tip %}}
-Don't forget to tweak your configuration file before building and realising your website to the public.
+Don't forget to tweak your configuration file before building and releasing your website to the public.
 In particular, you may want to update your base URL and website title accordingly.
 ```
 baseURL = "https://example.org/"
 languageCode = "en-us"